Randox ships Covid-19 test kits to Wuhan hospitals

 The test, which was developed using the company’s proprietary biochip array technology, identifies Covid-19 and differentiates it from nine other respiratory infections.

-Additional the Randox developed technology can process up to 324 patient samples, generating 3,240 reportable results, over an eight hour period.
+Additionally, the technology can process up to 324 patient samples, generating 3,240 reportable results, over an eight-hour period.

-He said the company is also seeing strong demand for its biochip test kit from other countries and is currently working with governments and health agencies in Japan, Spain, the Philippines, Vietnam, UAE, Morocco, Mexico and Guatemala.
-It says it is “actively engaged” with 40 countries worldwide in relation to the coronavirus test.
+He said the company was also seeing strong demand for its biochip test kit from other countries and was working with governments and health agencies in Japan, Spain, the Philippines, Vietnam, UAE, Morocco, Mexico and Guatemala.
+It said it was “actively engaged” with 40 countries worldwide in relation to the coronavirus test.

 “There is significant demand for the coronavirus biochip which we are currently manufacturing in Northern Ireland and we also have additional manufacturing capability at our facility in Donegal which we may utilise in this particular case.